JKHeadley/rest-hapi/README.md

    }
 ```

-When we retrieve the user document, we will now recieve the following object:
+Now when we retrieve the user document, we can see that the duplicated field has automatically updated to reflect the new association:

 ```javascript
    {